goreleaser/goreleaser/www/content/homebrew.md

     ids:
     - foo
     - bar

+    # GOARM to specify which 32-bit arm version to use if there are multiple versions
+    # from the build section.
+Brew formulas support atm only one 32-bit version.
+    # Default is 6 for all artifacts or each id if there a multiple versions.
+    goarm: 6

     # NOTE: make sure the url_template, the token and given repo (github or gitlab) owner and name are from the